To apply, send the following info by 5 p.m., September 16th: firstname.lastname@example.org

 - A commitment to creating a welcoming and safer space for all of our members, one that is rooted in challenging settler colonial violence, racism, anti-black racism, xenophobia, islamophobia, anti-semitism, fatphobia, classism, ageism, homophobia, transphobia, sexism, misogyny, mysoginoir, transmysoginy, ableism and sanism, discrimination on the basis of religion/spirituality, and institutionalized oppression within the university setting and in the wider community.

 How to Apply:

 - Submit a written application form comprised of a completed Member Application Form, and a 1-page Statement of Intent.

 - If the Collective accepts your initial application, you will be invited to attend an interview.

-- The collective will invite all applicants successful in the interview process to attend 2 consecutive Collective meetings and to participate in Collective responsibilities for 1 month.
+- The collective will invite successful applicants in the interview process to attend 3 consecutive Collective meetings and to participate in Collective responsibilities for 1 month.

 - Printed forms are available at the Centre as well.
 (4700 Keele Street, 322 Student Centre, York University).

 - Applicants can drop it off in person, or e-mail their application to email@example.com